Frequently Asked Questions

 COGdesign clients are expected to fulfill certain responsibilities to produce a successful landscape design development process.
 These may include:

-Providing the designer as much information as possible about the site, its history and surroundings, and helping the designer make contact with local officials and decision makers;
+- Providing the designer as much information as possible about the site, its history and surroundings, and helping the designer make contact with local officials and decision-makers

-Negotiating a Letter of Agreement with the designer;
+- Negotiating a Letter of Agreement with the designer

-Identifying a person or small committee to work with the designer throughout the process;
+- Identifying a person or small committee to work with the designer throughout the process

-Setting up a mechanism within the group for making decisions and giving preliminary and final approval of the design;
+- Setting up a mechanism within the group for making decisions and giving preliminary and final approval of the design

-Completing a brief evaluation for COGdesign once the design project is completed;
+- Completing a brief evaluation for COGdesign once the design project is completed

-Fulfilling your in-kind commitment to COGdesign.
+- Fulfilling your in-kind commitment to COGdesign

 How long does the design process take?

 The time can range from 6 weeks to 6 months or longer.
-How long it takes depends partly on how big or complex the design problem is and partly on how well the client group assists the designer.
+How long it takes depends partly on how big or complex the design project is and partly on how well the client group assists the designer.